Key Stage 3

 Skills and Knowledge

 Students will develop analytical and critical thinking skills, the ability to work with abstract ideas, leadership and research skills.
-Students are given the opportunity to debate issues such as the purpose of marriage as well as developing understanding of secular and religious responses to same sex relationships, divorce, and other themes.
+Students are given the opportunity to debate issues such as the purpose of marriage as well as developing understanding of secular and religious responses to same sex relationships, divorce and other themes.
 Throughout the course, students will develop their literacy skills.

 Further Support